kgemmler/PeopleAnalytics/PredictingAttrition.md

     ## 1470, 35

-This is how the head of the data looks like:
+This is what the head of the data looks like:

 ``` r
 print(head(tbl))